-The era when several European actors and actresses became household names in the U.S., has long been gone, although there are still a few exceptions, such as Juliette Binoche.
-But if you consider Pola Negri (Poland), Greta Garbo and Ingrid Bergman (Sweden), Marlene Dietrich and Luise Rainer (Germany), Leslie Caron (France), Audrey Hepburn (The Netherlands, although born in Belgium), and Sophia Loren and Gina Lollobrigida (Italy), those are just af few of the most prominent and enduring continental stars who made it overseas, while later on, let’s say from the 1960s, only few European stars such as Claudia Cardinale joined their ranks in America.
+The era when several European and foreign-language actors and actresses became household names in the U.S, has long been gone, although there are still a few exceptions.
+But if you consider Pola Negri (Poland), Greta Garbo and Ingrid Bergman (Sweden), Marlene Dietrich and Luise Rainer (Germany), Leslie Caron (France), Audrey Hepburn (The Netherlands, although born in Belgium), and Sophia Loren and Gina Lollobrigida (Italy), those are just a few of the most prominent and enduring continental stars who made it overseas, while later on, let’s say from the 1960s, only a few European stars such as Claudia Cardinale joined their ranks in America.
 Also Elke Sommer, born Elke Schletz in Berlin in 1940, managed to follow in their footsteps.

 Definitely something to talk about with Ms. Sommer when I got to spend an afternoon with her at her home in 2003, after being introduced to her by a mutual and beloved friend, casting director Marvin Paige (1927-2013).